lee0c/graph-vis/README.md

 Branches:<br>
 MASTER currently has the capability to draw the graph, perform unweighted depth first search, or both.<br>
 WEIGHTED-DFS is in progress.
-When complete, it will perform Dijkstra's algorithm, using the length of lines as weights.
+When complete, it will choose which node to move to next by scanning line lengths (weights) instead of moving in order.